AshleyCoder3/web-sprint-challenge-adding-data-persistence/README.md

 **Notes:**

 - Run tests locally by executing `npm run test`.
 Tests will be very broken until you flesh out the project sufficiently.
-- You are welcome to create additional files for middlewares etc, but **do not move or rename existing files** or folders.
+- You are welcome to create additional files for middleware's etc, but **do not move or rename existing files** or folders.
 - Do not make changes to your `package.json` except to add **additional** dependencies and scripts.
 Do not update existing packages.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch on Github.
+- [X] Submit via Codegrade by pushing commits to your `main` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [X] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [X] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [X] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.
+(copying and pasting these to the side to practice)

 1. Explain the difference between Relational Databases and SQL.
 2. Why do tables need a Primary Key?